School of Management Assessment Regulations

 Pass 60 placement credits and achieve 60 taught credits. | Continue. |

 Fail 60 placement credits but achieve 60 taught credits. | Required to Transfer Programme.
-(Student will be required to transfer to the three year programme and repeat the level of study).
+(Student will be required to transfer to the three-year programme and repeat the level of study).
 (No supplementary opportunity for failed placement). |

 Pass 60 credit placement but achieve less than 60 taught credits. | Supplementary. |